ByteBard97/dnd_session_logs/site_src/wednesday/index.md

 Embark on an epic journey in the world of Theros!
 Inspired by ancient Greek mythology, "Odyssey of the Dragonlords" is a 5e campaign where you will become heroes destined to challenge the Dragonlords themselves.

 ### The Vibe
+*   A balance of combat, exploration, and roleplay.
-*   High fantasy adventure with a touch of Greek tragedy.
+*   Mythic fantasy adventure with a touch of Greek tragedy.
 *   Explore a vibrant world filled with gods, monsters, and mythical creatures.
 *   Forge your own legend and shape the fate of Theros.